jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 To create a temporary Linux Tailscale subnet router, I did the following:

 1. Downloaded a [Debian Live CD image](https://debian.org/CD/live/) to my Mac.
-2. Used the [Etcher](https://www.balena.io/etcher/) app to create a bootable USB drive.
+2. Used the [Balena Etcher](https://www.balena.io/etcher/) app to create a bootable USB drive.
 3. Reconfigured the PC's BIOS to boot from the USB drive.
 4. Went through the Debian Live CD configuration process.
 5. Speed-ran the Tailscale installation for a Linux box: